Date

 • Monitor and moderate the classroom for visual and auditory distractions.

-• Encourage students to adapt the environment to meet their needs by, for example, wearing headphones, moving to a quiet environment or taking a walk to support their thinking.
+• Encourage learners to adapt the environment to meet their needs by, for example, wearing headphones, moving to a quiet environment or taking a walk to support their thinking.

-• Present information in a range of ways over an extended period of time to help students to retain information, build their understanding and stay focused.
+• Present information in a range of ways over an extended period of time to help learners to retain information, build their understanding and stay focused.

 • Use of visual prompts and cues to support understanding and access to learning materials.